borisBelloc/Poc/README.md

 :thought_balloon: Proofs of Concept.
 (PoC) :coffee:
 =======
-_2019_04_10 : Project imported from my gitlab account, in progress of cleaning it_
+_2019_04_10 : Project imported from my gitlab account

+:floppy_disk: Beware : all poc made and tested with Google Chrome

 <br/>